Growing Citrus in Perth

 Soil Preparation

-Perth's sandy soil drains well, which citrus trees appreciate.
-The problem is nutrient retention.
 Dig a hole twice the width of the root ball and mix the backfill sand with generous compost and aged cow manure.
 Add a handful of dolomite lime if your sand is very acidic (Bassendean sand often is).
-Do not add bentonite clay around citrus; they prefer free-draining conditions.
+Do not add bentonite clay around citrus, as they prefer free-draining conditions.
+Bentonite is useful for vegetables but can create too much moisture retention for citrus roots.

 Mound the soil slightly above the surrounding ground level.
 The graft union (the bulge on the trunk near the base) must sit above soil level.
 Burying the graft can cause rootstock suckering and disease.
+Firm the soil gently and water in deeply.

 Container Growing